davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 community just [hard-forked to restore the stolen funds](https://pastebin.com/xW16N7Ye).
 Wouldn't the Bitcoin community just do the same thing?
-Some people, [Arjun Balaji](https://unconfirmed.libsyn.com/arjun-balaji-on-the-ways-bitcoin-will-improve-in-2019-ep054) for example, find this line of reasoning pretty compelling, and for this reason are unconcerned about bugs.
+Some people, [Arjun Balaji](https://unconfirmed.libsyn.com/arjun-balaji-on-the-ways-bitcoin-will-improve-in-2019-ep054) for example, find this line of reasoning pretty compelling, and so are unconcerned about bugs.

-It's a good question.
+It's a good question whether a fork could save the network in the event of an exploited bug.
 Maybe the Bitcoin community would rise to the challenge and accept a hard-fork to reverse a bug exploit.
 Then again, the level of disagreement and partisanship within the Bitcoin community suggests that this is a non-trivial assumption.
 Mike Hearn's [medium